|

 helicopters

-Italian National Police.
+of the Italian National Police.
 The model currently in production is the

 model R7E.